wangren09/MetaAdv/README.md

 * By maximizing the output of a nueron with a perturbation in th input, the feature is shown in the input under a robust model, while "random noise" is shown in the input under a standard MAML model.
 * The fine-tuned model has the similar feature to the original model in the same neuron.
 This suggests that the robustness is kept in the fine-tuned model even without adding the adversarial training in the fine-tuning.

+## CIFAR-FS and Omniglot
+Run .ipynb files in the two folders "CIFARFS" and "Omniglot"

 ## Refer to this Rep.
 If you use this code, please cite the following reference